edscos/Python-Code-for-Remotely-Sensed-Crop-Coefficient/README.md

 The other input data are the red (RED_RFL) and near-infrared (NIR_RFL) surface reflectance imagery from a given remote sensing platform (e.g., satellite, or unmanned aerial vehicle).
 The RED_RFL and NIR_RFL surface reflectance imagery has to be individual .tif files.

-The code is designed to provide the following maps:
+The code is designed to provide the following exported maps as .tiff files:

       Leaf area index (LAI), NDVI, SAVI, fc, ETa_ NDVI (mm/d), ETa_SAVI (mm/d), and ETa_fc (mm/d).